Manquia/Distillery/Types.md

 };
 ```

 (extra) User defined types often have their own namespace which may contain additional items such as global variables, constants, functions.
-See Namespaces for more details.
+See [Types.md:2.05](https://github.com/Manquia/Distillery/blob/master/Types.md#tier-205-namespaces-and-type-namespaces) for details.

-(extra) Some languages allow for user-defined types to inherit or include another types namespace and/or functions.
-See @Control.md 3.09: Inheritance.
+(extra) Some languages allow for user-defined types to inherit or include another types' namespace.
+See [Control.md:3.09 Inheritance](https://github.com/Manquia/Distillery/blob/master/Control.md#teir-309-inheritance) for details.

 Tier 2.00: Type Conversion: Implicit and Explicit
 =================================================